EricDriussi/website/content/en/posts/maintain.md

 There are certain routine tasks that are better left to Cron.
 This software will take care of running any command with a given frequency or repetition pattern.

-Say, for example that you want to automate updates for your server.
+Say, for example, that you want to automate updates for your server.
 You could run `crontab -e` and insert something like `30 2 * * 0 apt -y update && apt -y upgrade` into the file.
 Make sure to save before closing the file.

 Let's break it down: